 Adopt and Monitor ASPM/ASOC Tools

-Today’s security tool sprawl — with numerous AST tools like SAST, SCA, Secret Scanner and DAST that teams have to monitor —creates a significant amount of noise and leading to team overload.
-As a result, not even teams themselves are often able to monitor their own security findings, let alone InfoSec which may not even be aware of these tools’ existance.
+Today’s security tool sprawl — with numerous AST tools like SAST, SCA, Secret Scanner, and DAST that teams have to monitor —creates a significant amount of noise and leads to team overload.
+As a result, not even teams themselves are often able to monitor their own security findings, let alone InfoSec which may not even be aware of these tools’ existence.
 Tools that aim to improve this situation are known by the acronyms ASPM (Application Security Posture Management) and ASOC (Application Security Orchestration and Correlation) —both of which have become increasingly popular in recent years.

 DefectDojo, a popular and free ASOC tool, exemplifies this shift.
 It consolidates security findings from various security scanners (e.g., SAST, DAST, SCA) through a correlation engine.
 It supports applying a shared ownership model, enabling software engineers to manage their own findings while enforcing SLA policies and facilitating risk management.
 This approach significantly enhances visibility into the security posture of individual dev teams or specific products, especially in combination with a security engineering team.

-Use Tickets to Track Implementation of Security Requirements
+Use Tickets to Track the Implementation of Security Requirements

 Ok, this might sound like a pretty obvious tip, it’s often underutilized in this context.
-Many organizations that I’ve met document their SSDLC, publish it internally, and then rely on (or hope for) org units to follow it.
+Many organizations that I’ve met document their SSDLC, publish it internally and then rely on (or hope for) organizational units to follow it.
 While some may conduct an initial assessment with them, it alone does not provide meaningful visibility.

-To improve this, we may facilitate project management tool of particular org units (even if there is more than one used in the organization) to track SSDLC adherence more effectively:
+To improve this, we may facilitate project management tools of particular org units (even if there is more than one used in the organization) to track SSDLC adherence more effectively:

-2. Periodically Create Self-Assessment Tickets: Assign tickets directly to teams for self-assessing their current implementation state of assigned team requirements.
+- Periodically Create Self-Assessment Tickets: Assign tickets directly to teams to self-assess their current implementation state of assigned team requirements.
 These tickets should break down specific tasks for each security requirement, allowing teams to easily close them as completed when implemented.
-Such tickets can be periodically cloned (e.g., annually) and added them to a teams’ backlog to update the current state of implementation.
+Such tickets can be periodically cloned (e.g., annually) and added to a team’s backlog to update the current state of implementation.

 There are likely more ways to enhance transparency using a project management tool, based on the specific practices applied a a particular organization.
 But let’s move on and examine how to automate this process to improve efficiency and scalability.